Broadway Theater

 They enjoy the theater productions, and approve of the living’s efforts.

-They also have their own parties when the living close up the room and the place is empty of life.
+They also have their own parties when the living close up the room and the place is otherwise empty of life.

-Spirits’ Aura of Energy
+The Spirits’ Aura of Energy

 Helpful!

-After moving heavy seating around one evening during a construction project, Larry and crew went out to dinner late one night, leaving just one section of seating on the floor which they planned to move back later.
+After moving heavy seating around one evening during a construction project, Larry and crew went out to dinner late one night, leaving just one section of seating on the floor, which they planned to move back later.
 Each section took four men to move.

 When they came back to the theater around 2 am, to finish moving the seating, they were surprised to see that the heavy seating had been moved back where it belonged, again clearing the ballroom floor.
 Larry was the only one with a key to the place.